jkaewprateep/Falcon_Pymongo/README.md

         return

     def get_database( self ):
+        # 🧸💬 As an object read the database and return requirements connection with connection for database operations
         # Provide the mongodb atlas url to connect python to mongodb using pymongo
         # CONNECTION_STRING = "mongodb://localhost:27017/tg_subaccount";
         CONNECTION_STRING = "mongodb://localhost:27017";